masciotta02/NoSQL_Project/README.md

 # DW_Project
-Select a set of data sources, integrate them by means of ETL operations (you can either use an integration tool or write simple scripts to solve common ETL problems), define the DFM model for your data, define and popFocus: ability to combine data from different datasets in order to produce a relevant unified source of analysis
+Select a set of data sources, integrate them by means of ETL operations, define the DFM model for your data, define and populate the corresponding star schema or snowflake schema, by using a relational DB.
+Focus: ability to combine data from different datasets in order to produce a relevant unified source of analysis.